angular/angular/aio/README.md

 ## Guide to authoring

-There are two types of content in the documentatation:
+There are two types of content in the documentation:

 * **API docs**: descriptions of the modules, classes, interfaces, decorators, etc that make up the Angular platform.
 API docs are generated directly from the source code.